Segment Security

 Command Syntax

-- prefix-ipv4 This prefix is IPv4.
+- prefix-ipv4 - Specify an IPv4 prefix list.
 You cannot mix prefix types in a single match list.

-- prefix-ipv6 This prefix is IPv6.
+- prefix-ipv6 - Specify an IPv6 prefix list.
 You cannot mix prefix types in a single match list.

 - The following commands add two IPv4 entries to the match list